Walter Kirn: Writing

+Teaching

+In addition to teaching nonfiction writing at the University of Montana, Kirn was the 2008–09 Vare Nonfiction Writer in Residence at the University of Chicago.

+Media

+Kirn appears on the weekly podcast, America This Week with Matt Taibbi.
+He is a weekly regular panelist on Gutfeld!
+He had a cameo appearance in Up in the Air as a boardroom member.

 Personal life

 Kirn was born in Akron, Ohio, but grew up in Marine on St. Croix, Minnesota.
 After high school, he attended Macalester College for one year before transferring to Princeton University.
 Kirn's family joined the Church of Jesus Christ of Latter-day Saints when he was twelve, but Kirn is no longer affiliated with the church.
-In 1995, Kirn married Maggie McGuane, daughter of actress Margot Kidder and novelist Thomas McGuane.
-Kirn was 32 at the time; McGuane was 19.
+In 1995, Kirn married Maggie McGuane, the daughter of actress Margot Kidder and novelist Thomas McGuane.
 The couple had two children but have since divorced.
 Kirn is now married to magazine writer Amanda Fortini.
 The two split their time between Livingston, Montana and Las Vegas, Nevada.